-On January 29, 2015, the Governor of Delaware signed into law Senate Bill 11 of the 148th General Assembly, which directed the Delaware Secretary of Finance to complete the development of a detailed manual containing procedural guidelines for the conduct of Delaware unclaimed property examinations.
-On February 2, 2017, the Governor signed into law Senate Bill 13 of the 149th General Assembly, which revised and updated the Delaware Abandoned or Unclaimed Property Law.
+On January 29, 2015, the Governor of Delaware signed into law Senate Bill 11 of the148th General Assembly, which directed the Delaware Secretary of Finance to complete the development of a detailed manual containing procedural guidelines for the conduct of Delaware unclaimed property examinations.

+On February 2, 2017, the Governor of Delaware signed into law Senate Bill 13 of the 149th General Assembly, which revised and updated the Delaware Abandoned or Unclaimed Property Law.
 Section 1176(b) directed the Secretary of Finance, in consultation with the Secretary of State, to promulgate regulations to create consistency in any examination or voluntary disclosure.

 On June 29, 2017, the Governor signed into law Senate Substitute 1 for Senate Bill 79, which further updated the Delaware Abandoned or Unclaimed Property Law and clarified portions of Senate Bill 13.

 On April 1, 2017, the Department of Finance published Proposed Regulations related to the State of Delaware's Abandoned or Unclaimed Property Law.
-After receiving comments that led to substantive changes, the Department of Finance re-published Proposed Regulations on August 1, 2017.
-Following the re-publishing, written comments were received from the following persons or organizations: the American Payroll Association; Diane Green-Kelly, Esquire, of Reed Smith LLP; the Investment Company Institute; RBC Bearings, the Unclaimed Property Professionals Association; and the U.S. Chamber Institute for Legal Reform.
-The Department of Finance thoughtfully reviewed all submitted comments.
+After receiving comments that led to substantive changes, the Department of Finance drafted the following Proposed Regulations.